DankTechnologies/AwsBackup/README.md

 ## Docker Notes

-1. The .NET app listens to port 8080 inside the container, to serve up the Hangfire dashboard.
-Add a port mapping to a host port if you care about this, otherwise skip.
-2. Set `PicturePath` and `TempPath` to container paths, and use volumes to mount the target directories.
+1. Set `PicturePath` and `TempPath` to container paths, and use volumes to mount the target directories.
 For instance, I use `/data/pictures` and `/data/tmp` as the container paths, with `/mnt/user/pictures` and `/mnt/user/downloads` as the host paths

 ```yaml
     # example Ansible deploy task